bf2fc6cc711aee1a0c2a/kas-installer/README.md

 #### SUPPORTED_CLOUD_PROVIDERS

-The SUPPORTED_CLOUD_PROVIDERS paramter contains a list of supported cloud providers in a yaml format.
+The SUPPORTED_CLOUD_PROVIDERS parameter contains a list of supported cloud providers in a yaml format.
 See [deploying-kas-fleet-manager-to-openshift.md](https://github.com/bf2fc6cc711aee1a0c2a/kas-fleet-manager/blob/main/docs/deploying-kas-fleet-manager-to-openshift.md) for more details.

 #### CLUSTER_LIST